frederic-perez/AmE-dictionary/data/idioms.md

 __hot air__ Lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._ _Reports of AI stealing our jobs are still a load of hot air._
 __hot desking__ The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
 __hot potato__ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
-__hot take__ An opinion or analysis published, broadcast, or otherwise issued very soon after the topic in question has occurred or become timely, often produced without much research and with the primary intention of being provocative in order to generate attention. _Twitter is a gold mine for garbage hot takes._ _Last Friday, we gave a hot take: the iPhone is not the future._
+__hot take__ :two: An opinion or analysis published, broadcast, or otherwise issued very soon after the topic in question has occurred or become timely, often produced without much research and with the primary intention of being provocative in order to generate attention. _Twitter is a gold mine for garbage hot takes._ _Last Friday, we gave a hot take: the iPhone is not the future._
 __hot tip__ A piece of advice or information that is timely and helpful, especially if acted upon quickly.
 __hot wire__ To start a vehicle without a key by connecting wires that power the ignition. _The thief stole the car by hot wiring it._
 __hot-button__ _Hot-button social issues._